 Asymptomatic in approximately 20–35% of adults and most children.

-When symptomatic, adults often have upper respiratory tract illness with fever and cough, upper tract symptoms being more prominent with the omicron variant.
+When symptomatic, adults often have respiratory tract illness with fever and cough, upper tract symptoms being more prominent with the omicron variant.

 Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) occur with fulminant disease.

 Mortality of 1–21% (varied by geographic area and strain).